aris-mav/NMRInversions.jl/paper/paper.md

 NMR relaxation and diffusion methods are popular in various fields of science and engineering, with applications including studying the properties of porous rocks, catalyst supports and biological tissues, among many others.

-However, many users of such experimental techniques are not fully familiar with the technical aspects of the numerical inversion involved in the data processing, and sometimes find it challenging to write their own algorithms.
+The numerical inversion algorithms involved in the data processing can be quite daunting towards users who are not very familiar with linear algebra, optimization, or programming environments.
-This package can cover the needs of users who would like a very simple interface for everyday data processing, while retaining the ability to dive into the details and have control over every step of the process if needed.
+This package can cover the needs of users who would like a very simple interface for everyday data processing, without assuming any knowledge on the topic, while retaining the ability to dive into the details and have control over every step of the process if needed, once experience is acquired.

 The Julia programming language [@bezanson2017Julia] is an excellent option for such a package, since it provides user-friendly, high level syntax which is similar to MATLAB, without any compromise when it comes to computational performance.
 It's a thriving ecosystem for scientific computing applications, with several optimization libraries able to tackle the problems arising in NMR applications.
 Julia's capabilities can enable easy integration with the latest advances from the literature, without the need for writing solvers in low-level languages for performance purposes, in line with Julia's philosophy of solving the "two language problem".
 Additionally, Julia's "multiple dispatch" allow us to use the same function names for different operations, depending on the function inputs.